onflow/fcl-js/docs-generator/README.md

 This will:
 1. Find all packages with a `generate-docs` script
 2. Run the script for each package
-3. Generate documentation in the `/docs-generator/output/fcl-docs/packages/<package-name>` directory
+3. Generate documentation in the `/docs-generator/output/<package-name>` directory
-4. Create a packages index page at `/docs-generator/output/fcl-docs/packages/index.md`
-5. Generate core types documentation in `/docs-generator/output/fcl-docs/types/index.md`
+4. Generate core types documentation in `/docs-generator/output/types/index.md`

 ## Output Structure